-A world-class athlete has suffered a terrible injury to his leg.
-Can your company restore him to peak performance, using the new tools of the bioengineering revolution?
+A number of Earth's Superheroes have suffered injuries in their battles to safeguard our planet.
+Can your company restore them to peak performance, using the new tools of the bioengineering revolution?
 Come and compete against your classmates to win this medical and economic race!
 This course is meant to expose students to the theory and practical application of the biological revolution.
 Students will be challenged to use engineering principles to design and test regenerative therapies such as ACL injury reconstruction, bionic limbs, neural repair and interface technology, bone scaffold modeling and testing, blood vessel synthesis, cardiac assist devices, and skin replacements.
-Students will also engage in PCR, RFLP, DNA purification, gel electrophoresis, DNA sequencing, chromatography, tissue culture, stem cell manipulation, immunoprecipitation, microbiology, computational biology, and a large focus on regenerative medicine (tissue engineering).
+Students will also engage in biotechnology strategies including PCR, DNA purification, gel electrophoresis, chromatography, tissue culture, stem cell manipulation, immunoprecipitation, microbiology, computational biology, and a large focus on regenerative medicine (tissue engineering).
 In addition, bioethics will be addressed throughout the curriculum, exposing students to the potential ramifications of technology on society.
 Numerous guest speakers and field trips will be arranged to reinforce the experiential nature of the course, allowing students to engage in meaningful dialogue with professionals in the biotechnology field.
 It should be noted that the instructor served as the lead educational outreach teacher for the region's most famous biotechnology venture, the Pittsburgh Tissue Engineering Initiative.
 Approximately half of the course will follow a thematic approach to tissue engineering, similar to the popular TE summer camps and current camp BioE.
-Students will compete as biotechnology companies, racing to restore the functionality of a world-class athlete by means of bioengineering and tissue engineering techniques.
-Honors level recommended for those interested in greater depth and/or workload.
+Students will compete as biotechnology companies, racing to restore the functionality of our heroes by means of bioengineering and tissue engineering techniques.
+Honors level is also offered for those interested in greater depth and/or workload.